grodansparadis/vscp-helper-lib/tests/README.md

-<h2>test_vesphelper</h2>
+# Unittests for the VSCP helper< library

-Test for the tcp/if interface and the libvscphelper library code.
+Unittests for the vscp helper library code.

+The library must be installed for tests to work